halderavik/OE_survey_questionnaire_translation/README.md

 4. Preview the first 5 questions for confirmation
 5. Click "Process Questions" to continue

-### Step 2: Real-Time AI Processing
+### Step 2: Real-Time Sequential Processing
 1. **Live Progress Bar**: Shows overall processing progress
 2. **Real-Time Analysis Window**: Displays current processing details:
    - Current question number and row being processed
    - Detected language and confidence score
    - Translation progress and API response times
    - Processing time for each question
+3. **Sequential Processing**: Each question is processed one by one in order
-3. **Automatic Language Detection**: AI detects the language of each question
+4. **Automatic Language Detection**: AI detects the language of each question
-4. **Confidence Scoring**: Calculates confidence scores for language detection
+5. **Confidence Scoring**: Calculates confidence scores for language detection
-5. **English Translation**: Translates all questions to English
+6. **English Translation**: Translates each question to English

 ### Step 3: View Results & Download
 1. Results are displayed in a professional table format